10 Conditions That Contribute To Low Sperm Count

 Retrograde ejaculation is a condition that occurs when sperm start entering the bladder instead of ejaculating out of the tip of the penis.
 Retrograde ejaculation can lead to various health issues like diabetes, prostate, or many more.

 The cancerous growth of cells can lead to some serious reproductive issues.
-Nonmalignant tumours can be very dangerous for the reproductive health of a male as they can hamper the release of hormones that are responsible for sperm production.
+Nonmalignant tumors can be very dangerous for the reproductive health of a male as they can hamper the release of hormones that are responsible for sperm production.

 The hormonal imbalance among males and females is the main reason for infertility.
 Hormones play an essential part in the creation and ejaculation of sperm.